Walnut356/Walnut356.github.io/content/posts/language-documentation/index.md

 As if the search bar wasn't cursed enough.

-I wish I could move on and talk about the actual content of the pages, but we unfortunately there's one more piece of mangled text we should look at.
+I wish I could move on and talk about the actual content of the pages, but unfortunately there's one more piece of mangled text we should look at.
 I'd isolate it, but that would make it look better than it is, so here's the whole page.

 ![alt text](image-43.png)

 Good *god*.
 How did this even happen?
-Was that text put through a crusher, flipped on its side, and put through a slightly stronger crusher?
+Was that text put through a crusher, flipped on its side, and put through another, slightly stronger crusher?
 Why does it look like a jpeg instead of actual text?
 Seriously, go to the website and check it out yourself, it's wild.
 Using the browser zoom doesn't fix this issue, the text just like... has the wrong aspect ratio and resolution somehow?
 I don't even know.

 In any case, the examples are *kinda* syntax highlighted, there's a decent amount of internal linking, so that's nice.
 It's not the fault of the documentation, but having to follow every definition with a bulleted list of "here's how to use this without instantly breaking everything" is pretty funny.
 The descriptions are generally pretty good, but I found the examples to be exceedingly lacking when I was first learning C.